wuminzhe/bip32/README.md

 # Bip32

-Another Bip32 implement for elixir lang.
+Another Bip32 implement but in elixir lang.

 less code, easy to read.